Seurat’s Origin Story

 I met my soon-to-be co-founder, Erik Toomre, early on in 2015.
 We shared grand visions for what a future could hold with the advent of a scalable additive manufacturing process.
 After many late nights, on May 23rd, 2015, I proved this method; now called Area Printing, to be capable, and first demonstrated melting metal.
 Soon thereafter on July 2nd, Erik and I co-founded Seurat.
 By January 2016, we had secured the technology license from LLNL and began fundraising and commercializing the technology.

-Seurat first raised money from True Ventures in June 2016 and at the time of this writing, has since raised a total of $33M, with key strategic investors from the automotive and energy industries.
-This technology has the capability of manufacturing metal more cost-effectively than not just other Additive Manufacturing techniques, but conventional techniques of machining, casting, and forging.
+Seurat’s Area Printing technology has the capability to manufacture metal components more cost-effectively than not just other Additive Manufacturing techniques, but conventional techniques of machining, casting, and forging.

 Seurat has an expert team and proven technology.
 In January 2021, we demonstrated printing stainless steel with mechanical properties that exceed industry standards, proving that we not only can print beautiful parts but can also create quality metal.
-Seurat is now scaling to deliver product and bring about a new age of manufacturing.
+In 2020, Seurat launched its first large-scale customer qualification program for the energy industry, and began qualifying nickel based alloy In718 and M300 tool steel.
+Seurat is now scaling to deliver the first production Area Printing machines, deployed in a state-of-the-art pilot factory in Wilmington, MA, bringing about a new age of manufacturing.

 We are excited to share more information about how Area Printing works and the benefits it brings to metals manufacturing over the next months and years.
 We appreciate our partners, including LLNL, who have helped us get this far, and we look forward to working with many others over the coming years to change the way metal components are made.
 This technology is the future, and it will revolutionize manufacturing as we know it.